Eighteenth Dynasty of Egypt: Anthropological and genetic data

+In 2025, Christopher Ehret, David Schoenbrun, Steven A Brandt and Shomarka Keita issued a multidisciplinary review, noting the R1b M89 haplogroup subtype identified among the three Amarna pharaohs (Tutankhamun, Amenhotep III and Akhenaten) was not further specified.
+The authors also stated that the R1b haplogroup usually interpreted as indicating a back migration to Africa from or via the Near East could have been attributed to Asian back migration or trans-Saharan connections as the genetic marker is found at relative high frequencies among Chadic populations.
+Referencing a Short Tandem Report (STR) autosomal background analysis on the Amarna royal mummies, performed by Keita in an earlier publication, the authors considered this analysis could suggest closer trans-Saharan connections.
+Ehret et al also disclosed through personal communication with the Gad team that "other eighteenth dynasty lineages in the Amarna period were found to be E1b1a (Gad et al 2020)".
+The authors further postulated that association of the palaeolithic Asian lineage (R1B) and an affiliation that is tropical African (E1b1a) is an example of admixture found in some Nile Valley populations, and that a mixture of lineages could illustrate Egypt being near a crossroads.

 Pharaohs of the 18th Dynasty

-The pharaohs of Dynasty XVIII ruled for approximately 250 years (c.
+The pharaohs of the 18th Dynasty ruled for approximately 250 years (c.
 1550–1298 BC).
 The dates and names in the table are taken from Dodson and Hilton.
 Many of the pharaohs were buried in the Valley of the Kings in Thebes (designated KV).
 More information can be found on the Theban Mapping Project website.
 Several diplomatic marriages are known for the New Kingdom.
 These daughters of foreign kings are often only mentioned in cuneiform texts and are not known from other sources.
 The marriages were likely to have been a way to confirm good relations between these states.
 Royal brother-sister marriages were observed, as a means to strengthen the royalty by echoing the practices in their creation myths.